Orchestra Directors

 David Irish

-David Irish is in his second year as Director of Orchestras at Summer Creek High School.
+David Irish is in his third year serving as Director of Orchestras at Summer Creek High School.

 Previously, Mr. Irish served as the Director of Orchestras (2015-2021) and Director of Bands (2013-2020) at Palo Verde World School in Las Vegas, Nevada.
 His work with the Palo Verde music program led to being named to the inaugural Yamaha 40 Under 40 for Music Education.

-In Irish's first year at Summer Creek, all Irish led ensembles received straight 1s at UIL, along with a regional performance with Music for All leading to Summer Creek being recommended for and accepted to the 2023 Music for All National Festival.
-Dozens of Summer Creek students were named to region, area, received gold medals at State TSSEC, and performed with the Houston Youth Orchestras.
+In Irish's first two years at Summer Creek, all Irish led ensembles received straight 1s at UIL.
+Dozens of Summer Creek students were named to region, area, all-state, received gold medals at State TSSEC, and performed with the Houston Youth Orchestras.
 In the Spring of 2022, the Summer Creek Symphony was highly praised with two judges noting they were moved to tears, while the Chamber Orchestra was credited with "exceptional artistry" by a Music for All evaluator.
+In 2023, an abundance of judges and clinicians commented on the both the Full Symphony and Chamber Orchestra's musicality including panel members judging Sightreading at UIL.

 Named Indiana Music Educator of the Year in 2013 by Indianapolis Youth Orchestras, Irish tripled the enrollment of both the band and orchestra program in his first three years as director, creating the Palo Verde Philharmonic in 2016.
 The Palo Verde Philharmonic finished 2nd place in the full orchestra division at the ASTA National Orchestra Festival in 2019 and was invited to perform at the 2020 Music for All National Festival.
 Under Irish’s tenure as Director of Bands, Palo Verde's Wind Orchestra was selected three times (2015, 2018, 2020) to the featured stage of the National Festival, performed at numerous Music for All Regional Affiliate festivals and hosted the Las Vegas Concert Band Festival, starting in 2019.
 All ensembles under Irish’s direction have received Superior Ratings in all CCSD-sponsored festivals including concert band, jazz band, and orchestra.
 Irish was recognized by U.S. House Representative Susie Lee for the accomplishments achieved at Palo Verde during Irish's tenure.